threadi/wp-personio-integration-light/readme.txt

 - Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese, Swedish, Finnish, Polish
 - Support for multilingual plugins Polylang, WPML, Weglot and TranslatePress
 - Support for subcompanies and additional offices in positions
-- Support for multiple form handler like Contact Form 7, Forminator and WPForms
+- Support for multiple form handler like Contact Form 7, Elementor Forms, Forminator and WPForms
 - Use custom feature image on each position
 - Unlimited custom files for download on each single position
 - Manual sorting of open positions in list views via drag&drop